-The virtual design and construction (VDC) modeller, added to the design team early in the design process, was tasked with developing and maintaining a single comprehensive 3D virtual model of Brock Commons.
-The 3D virtual model was used to assist in design development and decision-making as well as fabrication and construction.
+The virtual design and construction (VDC) modeller, added to the design team early in the design process, was tasked with developing and maintaining a single comprehensive 3D virtual model of Brock Commons for use throughout the project's life cycle.
+The 3D virtual model was primarily used to assist in design development and decision making.